epstechtheatre/epstechtheatre.github.io/docs/index.md

 ## I want to help out!
 Where can I contribute?
 Glad to hear!
 This wiki is open-source on Github.
 If you have programming experience and a Github account, feel free to submit a pull request.

-If you don't want to, or don't know how to use Github, you can still help out! [fill out this form](https://forms.gle/jRTGT4GuW7Re5r586) using a email that works with Google Drive and we will automatically create a file that you can work in, pre-shared with the right people.
+If you don't want to, or don't know how to use Github, you can still help out! [fill out this form](https://forms.gle/jRTGT4GuW7Re5r586) using a email that works with Google Drive and we will automatically create a file that you can work in.
+Plus, it will already be shared with the right people (and organized properly in our backend).

-### I have neither programming experience nor a Github account?
-That's all right too!
-Send an email to [techwiki@b-macdonald.ca](mailto:techwiki@b-macdonald.ca) and I or someone else will help you out.
+If you need any help, don't hesitate to send an email to [techwiki@b-macdonald.ca](mailto:techwiki@b-macdonald.ca).

 ## I run a theatre program and want to use this wiki for my own projects
 Certainly!
 We're glad to hear that this guide is helping you.
 The wiki is licensed under the copyleft GNU GPLv3 license.
 You can read the license text [here](https://github.com/epstechtheatre/epstechtheatre.github.io/blob/main/LICENSE).